Shuunen/user-scripts/README.md

 - [Github](https://github.com) : for all their great work year after year, pushing OSS forward
 - [Repo-checker](https://github.com/Shuunen/repo-checker) : eslint cover /src code and this tool the rest ^^
 - [Shields.io](https://shields.io) : for the nice badges on top of this readme
+- [Shuutils](https://github.com/Shuunen/shuutils) : collection of pure JS utils
+- [UvU](https://github.com/lukeed/uvu) : extremely fast and lightweight test runner for Node.js and the browser
+- [Watchlist](https://github.com/lukeed/watchlist) : recursively watch a list of directories & run a command on any file system